smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 !@

 @![android, javaSE, javaEE]
-To Find more information on this pleace read our [README](https://github.com/smartdevicelink/sdl_java_suite).
+To Find more information on installation, read our [README](https://github.com/smartdevicelink/sdl_java_suite).
 !@

 @![javascript]